squaremo/rabbit.js/index.md

 #### Connecting sockets

+`socket.connect(address [, connectedCallback])`

+The callback is invoked once the socket is connected; writes before then will not go to the connection (but may go to other connections if there are any).

 A socket may be connected more than once, by calling `socket.connect(x)` with different `x`s.
 What this entails depends on the socket type (see below).
 Messages to and from different